Windokk/SparkEngine/README.md

 #### Join us in our mission to revolutionize game development.
 Let's ignite the spark of creativity together !

 > [!WARNING]
-> The engine is in it's pre-alpha state of developpement so there might be a lot of bugs and incomplete features.
+> The engine is in its alpha state of developpement so there might be a lot of bugs and incomplete features.

 ## Engine's code Documentation